Catering Services

 Cross-Cultural Dietary Accommodation

-International co-productions in China require catering that bridges Eastern and Western food cultures.
-We provide halal options for Muslim crew members, vegetarian and vegan menus, and Western-style meals alongside Chinese dishes to ensure every crew member is well-served.
+Global co-productions in China need catering that bridges Eastern and Western food cultures.
+We serve halal options for Muslim crew, vegetarian and vegan menus, and Western-style meals beside Chinese dishes, so every crew member eats well.

 04.